Seeing through the smoke

 mottled with burnt orange,

-and a tinge
+and a tinge of green,

 is pressed against a boulder